frankhenry/drupal-deploy/README.markdown

 # Capistrano::DrupalDeploy

 Deploy [Drupal](https://www.drupal.org/) with [Capistrano v3](http://capistranorb.com/).
 This gem is a pluging for capistrano that provide a number of tasks specific to Drupal.
-For the moment support only Drupal 7.

 If you are new to capistrano check the [Capistrano 3 documentation](http://capistranorb.com/).